EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 - Data registration into Data Access services
 - Resource visualisation configuration

----

-## Introduction

-The **Resource Registration Building Block** manages resource ingestion into the platform for discovery, access and collaboration.
-It supports:

-- Datasets (EO data, auxiliary data)
-- Processing workflows
-- Jupyter Notebooks
-- Web services and applications
-- Documentation and metadata

 The BB integrates with other platform services to enable:

 - Automated metadata extraction
 - Resource discovery indexing
 - Access control configuration
-- Usage tracking

 ---

 ## Components Overview

-The Resource Registration BB comprises three main components:
+The Resource Registration BB comprises two main components:

 1. **Registration API**
 An OGC API Processes interface for registering, updating, or deleting resources on the local platform.

 2. **Harvester**
 Automates workflows (via the Operaton BPM engine) to harvest data from external sources.
 This guide demonstrates harvesting Landsat data from USGS.

-3. **Common Registration Library**
-A Python library consolidating upstream packages (e.g. STAC tools, eometa tools) for business logic in workflows and resource handling.

 ---